Please note that Tapas no longer supports Internet Explorer.

 Juno didn’t answer, her eyes still fixed on Gin’s back.

-Ain leaned in closer, his voice dropped.
-“But here’s a secret,” he whispered.
+Ain leaned in closer.
+“But here’s a little secret,” he whispered.
 “He doesn’t get to decide what happens to you.”

-Ain straightened with a smirk that didn’t quite reach his eyes.
+Ain straightened with a smirk that showed his fangs.
 “I do.”

 Juno stared at him, caught between unease and confusion.

 Ain gave her a wink.
 “Kidding.
-Kind of.”
+Sort of.”
 He twirled his tail dramatically.
 “Don’t worry, little human.
 You're not disposable just yet.”

 And with that, he strolled ahead as if he hadn’t just completely scrambled her thoughts.